30-Day Money Back Guarantee

 • Clear refrigeration instructions with temperature range specified

-• Third-party testing mentioned for purity and potency verification
+• Third-party testing mentioned for purity and CFU verification

 • No unnecessary additives like magnesium stearate, silicon dioxide, or artificial colors

-• Whole food ingredients clearly identified when included for additional nutrients
+• Whole food ingredients clearly identified when included that add complementary nutrients

 Red Flags: